dsk0203/Stock-Ticker-To-Interactive-HTML-Chart-/README.md

 </p>

 <p align="center">
-  Interactive chart pushed directly to filepath from data from the .csv
+  Interactive chart pushed directly to filepath from data from the .csv (with My Graph name)
 </p>

 <p align="center">